Marechal-L/BagOfKeyPoses/BagOfKeyPoses/SampleUsage/README.md

 This sample performs a validation on real datasets and give real validation results.

-Simple diagram representing the process pipeline from the entry point to the results.
+Here is a Simple diagram representing the process pipeline from the entry point to the results.

 ![Validation pipeline](pipeline.png)